otrv4/otrv4/otrv4.md

   * If a TLV type 1 is received in the `START` state:

-      * Stay in that state, else transition to the START state and [reset the state variables and key variables](#resetting-state-variables-and-key-variables).
+      * Stay in that state, else transition to the `FINISHED` state and [reset the state variables and key variables](#resetting-state-variables-and-key-variables).

 If the version is 3: